-What are Opiates?
+What Are Opiates?

 Opiates are chemical compounds extracted from the opium poppy plant.
 They activate opioid receptors, which are brain and body nerve cells that block pain signals between the brain and the body.

 As a result, they’re frequently used to create a variety of legal and illegal drugs with powerful effects regarding pain relief.
+They are also known to cause drug addiction.

-Examples of these can include:
+Examples of opiates include:

 The most common effect of opiates (and opioids) is a feeling of intense euphoria.